 Crushing Strength: 8,890 lbf/in2 (61.3 MPa)

-Color/Appearance: Yellow to orangish brown; color tends to darken with age.
-Movingui frequently exhibits figured grain patterns such as mottle or ripple.
+Color/Appearance: Yellow to orangish brown, darkening with age.
+Frequently exhibits figured grain patterns such as mottle or curl.

-Grain/Texture: Grain can vary from being straight to interlocked to wavy.
-Texture is fine and even, with a naturally high luster.
+Grain/Texture: Grain can vary from straight to interlocked to wavy.
+Texture is fine and even, with a good natural luster.

-Rot Resistance: Rated as moderately durable regarding decay resistance, and moderately resistant to termite attack.
+Rot Resistance: Rated as moderately durable; moderate termite resistance.

-Workability: Generally the wood is easy to work, though Movingui can have up to 1.3% silica content by weight, which may result in blunting effects ranging from moderate to severe.
-Quartersawn surfaces may be inclined to tearout during planing, and charring of the wood may occur during drilling.
+Workability: Generally the wood is easy to work, though movingui can have up to 1.3% silica content by weight, which may result in moderate to severe blunting effects.
+Quartersawn surfaces are inclined to tearout during planing, and charring of the wood may occur during drilling.
 Movingui glues, stains, and finishes well.
 Responds moderately well to steam bending.

 Odor: Movingui has a mild odor when being worked.

-Pricing/Availability: Usually available as veneer, solid lumber is also occasionally available.
+Pricing/Availability: Usually available as veneer; solid lumber is also occasionally available.
 Cost is in the mid to upper range for an imported hardwood, with higher prices for figured pieces.

 Common Uses: Veneer, cabinetry, furniture, and flooring.